champgm/TimeTwist/README.md

 TimeTwist is a simple WearOS application designed to manage a limited set of timers.
 It's built with Kotlin and uses Jetpack Compose for the UI.
 The interface is very flat and currently there are only 3 timers able to be configured.

 Its most important feature is that vibration will occur periodically while the timer is running.
-The vibrations will be more sparse the longer the remaining duration of the timer and will occur every 5 seconds once there are 30 seconds or less remaining.
+The vibrations will occur every 5 seconds if there are 30 seconds or less remaining and every 15 seconds otherwise.

 ## Screenshots